Centre Director

 Staff stories

-Working as a centre manager in a summer school is perhaps one of the most challenging but rewarding ways to spend your summer!
+Working as a Centre Director in a summer school is perhaps one of the most challenging but rewarding ways to spend your summer!
 It can feel like spinning plates at times; in between making sure the academic and activity programmes are running, staying on top of any welfare concerns together with keeping our fantastic host school and group leaders happy, there is always something demanding your attention!
 But it is all worth it when a group is sad to leave and you know that they have had an amazing experience.

 Job details